 Upon the sale or refranchising of a restaurant, the Company evaluates whether there is a decrement of goodwill.
 The amount of goodwill included in the cost basis of the asset sold is determined based on the relative fair value of the portion of the reporting unit disposed of compared to the fair value of the reporting unit retained.
+The Company reports as one reporting unit.
 The fair value of the portion of the reporting unit disposed of in a refranchising is determined by reference to the discounted value of the future cash flows expected to be generated by the restaurant and retained by the franchisee, which includes a deduction for the anticipated, future royalties the franchisee will pay the Company associated with the franchise agreement entered into simultaneously with the refranchising transition.
 The fair value of the reporting unit retained is based on the price a willing buyer would pay for the reporting unit and includes the value of franchise agreements.
 As such, the fair value of the reporting unit retained can include expected cash flows from future royalties from those restaurants currently being refranchised, future royalties from existing franchise businesses and company restaurant operations.
-The Company did not record any decrement to goodwill related to the disposition of restaurants in fiscal 2023 and 2022.
+The Company did not record any decrement to goodwill related to the disposition of restaurants in fiscal 2022 or the thirty-nine weeks ended September 27, 2023.